 Once you are happy with how your graphic looks, you can remove the pins and the yarn. paint or just leave the chalk (I considered that but liked the idea of having it more permanent)

-I used one two shades of a lighter pink for the logo, and I notice after taking the pictures that i have to retouch some areas (don’t paint so late at night hehe) but overall I am very happy with the way it turn out and I did all the measuring, pinning, drawing and painting in just a few hours!
+I used one two shades of a lighter pink for the logo, and I notice after taking the pictures that I have to retouch some areas (don't paint so late at night hehe) but overall I am very happy with the way it turned out and I did all the measuring, pinning, drawing and painting in just a few hours!

-I only have a few more things to finish before I feel that the office is put-together enough to show you all, so hopefully I’ll get that and a tour done before this baby makes an appearance.
+I only have a few more things to finish before I feel that the office is put-together enough to show you all, so hopefully, I'll get that and an office tour before this baby makes an appearance.

 I hope you all have a wonderful day and embellish your walls if you feel like =]